-Soujanya Poria received his BEng in Computer Science from Jadavpur University, India, in 2013.
-In the same year, he received the best undergraduate thesis and researcher award from Jadavpur University and was awarded Gold Plated Silver medal from the University and Tata Consultancy Service for his final year project during his undergraduate course.
-Soon after, Soujanya joined Nanyang Technological University as a research engineer in the School of Electrical and Electronics Engineering and, later in 2015, he joined NTU Temasek Laboratories, where he is now conducting research on aspect-based sentiment analysis in multiple domains and different modalities.
-In parallel with his research activities in Singapore, Soujanya is also in the process of finalizing his PhD studies in Computing Science and Mathematics at the University of Stirling, UK.
+Soujanya Poria received his BEng in Computer Science from Jadavpur University (India) in 2013 and his PhD in Computing Science and Mathematics from the University of Stirling (UK) in 2017.
+In 2013, he also received the best undergraduate thesis and researcher award from Jadavpur University and was awarded Gold Plated Silver medal from the University and Tata Consultancy Service for his final year project during his undergraduate course.
+Soon after, Soujanya joined Nanyang Technological University as a research engineer in the School of Electrical and Electronics Engineering and, later in 2015, he joined NTU Temasek Laboratories, where he is now conducting research on aspect-based sentiment analysis in multiple domains and different modalities as a Research Scientist.

 Iti Chaturvedi obtained her Bachelors in Computer Engineering from the National University of Singapore in 2002, and her PhD in Dynamic Graphical Models from the School of Computer Science and Engineering of Nanyang Technological University in 2014.
 She is currently working as a Research Fellow in the Computational Intelligence Research Lab at NTU School of Computer Science and Engineering.
 Her main research interests are deep learning, convolutional neural networks and time series modeling, which she applies in many different areas including subjectivity detection, multimodal sentiment analysis, and video classification.